BoundaryML/baml/README.md

 ### Is BAML secure?

 Your BAML-generated code never talks to our servers.
 We don’t proxy LLM APIs -- you call them directly from your machine.
-We only publish traces to our servers if you enable it explicitly.
+We only publish traces to our servers if you enable Boundary Studio explicitly.

 ### How do you make money?